Painting contractors in

 Permit Requirements

-Wichita requires permits for exterior painting involving lead paint on pre-1978 structures.
-Interior work typically does not require permits unless part of larger renovation.
-Commercial projects may require permits depending on scope.
+City of Wichita requires permits for exterior painting involving lead paint removal on pre-1978 structures.
+Interior work typically does not require permits unless part of larger renovation project requiring electrical or plumbing permits.

 Inspection Schedule